 And if you would like to go further and refine your review process, you can activate peer reviews where your own team members share feedback about working with their coworkers – all in the same place.

-That’s just one example of what can be done when you take HR processes further, but maybe you’d like to join one of our group demos to find out more about how to do that with Charlie.
+That’s just one example of what can be done to automate your HR processes, but maybe you’d like to join one of our group demos to find out more about how to do that with Charlie.

 HR automation tip 5: use automation for more than just HR processes